-Disease outbreaks, the climate emergency, and conflict are hurting millions of people each year.
+Disease outbreaks, the climate emergency, and conflict are impacting millions of people each year.
 And that number is growing.
 It’s a global health crisis that affects us all, but it’s the world’s poorest people who suffer the most.

-UK-Med is a frontline medical aid charity.
+UK-Med is a frontline humanitarian medical NGO.
 Born of the NHS, we’ve been working for over 30 years towards a world where everyone has the healthcare they need when crises or disasters hit.
 Our register has hundreds of NHS medics who are rigorously trained for emergencies.
 Along with our global network of health professionals, we’re on-call to get to disaster zones at 24 hours’ notice and save lives.

 We save lives in emergencies.
 When health services are overwhelmed, we get expert health staff to where they’re needed fast.
 We help communities prepare for future crises.